 This resulted in me producing hundreds and hundreds of sketches, diagrams, illustrations, photos and maps.
 I made models of all the characters, their homes and transport.
 I wrote over a hundred stories, as well as minutely detailed descriptions of all the Wot-a-Lots habits, jobs, eccentricities and daily life in their world as well as fully comprehensive Style Guides and Writers Manual.

 From the very start of this project, I intended to design a lot of characters, and wanted to devise a family surname that clearly expressed this.
 I eventually came up with the name The Wot-a-Lots®, inspired by what-a-lot of characters I was drawing!

 The forename of each character to clearly describe his or her main personality trait, for instance, I named the Sleepy one ‘Sleep-a-Lot’ (subsequently renaming him ‘Sleepy-Beep’).

 All the characters and their Pet-Friends were designed using a basic egg shape.
 With unique facial features, hairstyles, clothes, footwear and accessories designed especially for every individual character.
-I created over fifty two Wot-a-Lots®/Beeps® characters in total, -one for each week of the year!
+I have created over fifty two Wot-a-Lots®/Beeps® characters in total, -one for each week of the year!
 Written over a hundred stories about them too.

 About eleven years later, after I was was woken up in the middle of the night by my inspired idea for the Beep-Beep Tree, I thought it was about the right time to rename my lovely little characters and their world The Beeps®.
-So I named them after this new special tree in preparation for their big exciting animated gloabal adventure they were about to embark upon.
+So I named them after this new special tree in preparation for their big exciting animated global adventure they were about to embark upon.

 It took me until 2005 to raise the funding required to get my project made into an animated pre-school television show.
-At the time, it was the biggest ever financial investment Channel Five had made into a pre-school animated television show.
+At the time, it was the biggest ever financial investment Channel 5 had made into a pre-school animated television show.

 ‘The Lost Socks’ Episode 1, Season 1 of The Beeps® premiered and broadcast in the UK at 7.20 am on Monday 12th March 2007 on the Channel Five Milkshake!